cristinanegrean/cristinanegrean.github.io/_posts/2022-11-21-use-podman-to-build-docker-images-in-gitlab-cicd.markdown

 ```
 and <em>podman login</em> will create or update file `$HOME/.config/containers/auth.json`, and will then store the username and password from STDIN as a base64 encoded string in "auth" for each authenticated registry listed in "auths".
 See [here](https://docs.podman.io/en/latest/markdown/podman-login.1.html) <em>podman-login</em> full docs.

-Thus <em>Podman</em> is a much better fit, than <em>jib</em>, for existing pipelines intensively using scripting with Docker commands.
+Thus <em>Podman</em> is a much better fit than <em>jib</em>, for existing pipelines intensively using scripting with Docker commands.
-I definitely recommand <em>jib</em> when starting a Java project from scratch.
+I definitely recommend <em>jib</em> when starting a Java project from scratch.
 I've even seen <em>jib</em> successfully in action with [skaffold](https://skaffold.dev/docs/pipeline-stages/builders/jib/) which is a command line tool open sourced by Google, that facilitates continuous development for container based & Kubernetes applications.

 ## Unprivileged Docker/OCI Container Image Builds: Implementation using Podman